 This article maps out key themes drawn from existing research and links in key technologies, evolving trends and market expectations for the year.

-Geographic Recovery Winners and Losers
+Geographic Recovery Winners and Losers in the AV industry

 - Entertainment, leisure and retail have seen demand for AV technologies fall sharply.